vannevar-morgan/google_foobar/level_4/problem_4_2_carrotland/README.md

 The only difference between solution4 and solution5 is solution5 switches to python2.7 instead of python3.4

-I develop in python3.x locally, code on google foobar runs in a python2.7 sandbox.  solution4.py will give the correct answers running as python3.x
+(I develop in python3.x locally but code on google foobar runs in a python2.7 sandbox.  solution4.py will give the correct answers running as python3.x.)

 solution5 yields wrong answers because the switch to python2.7 means '/' is integer division.  solution6 fixes this with:

-from __future__ import division
+`from __future__ import division`

 which must be the first import statement.